-For a few particularly sensitive marine mammals species (walrus and narwhal) occurring in predictable localised and critical areas protection zones has been designated.
-For the other marine mammals this is not possible, either due to lack of data or because they occur widespread without concentrations.
+For a few particularly sensitive marine mammals species (walrus, narwhal and bowhead whale) occurring in predictable localised and critical areas, protection zones has been designated.
+For the other marine mammals this is not possible, either due to lack of data or because they occur widespread without significant and predictable concentrations in the seasons covered by these guidelines.